Sinking of the MS Estonia: Effects of the disaster

+The sinking was deeply traumatic to Sweden as the nation had no large past disasters to refer to.
+Ferries resumed in November.
 The disaster had a major impact on ferry safety, leading to changes in safety regulations as well as in life-raft design, much as the RMS Titanic disaster did in 1912.

 Rolf Sörman, a Swedish passenger on the accident voyage, stated that "Sweden is so small that basically everyone knew someone who drowned."
 Estonian Mart Luik was quoted in an article in the Christian Science Monitor stating: "I think all Estonians of a certain age remember where they were when they heard about the Estonia."
 Citing such testimonials, Gordon F. Sander of the Christian Science Monitor stated that the disaster "struck across their entire populaces" of Estonia and Sweden due to the "small size" of each country and "The scale of the tragedy".
 James Montague of Delayed Gratification wrote that the sinking had an effect on those countries' societies similar to one that the 11 September attacks had on the United States, and that the sinking was especially profound for Sweden as, in its modern history, it had not experienced other wars or calamities.

 The headline of the edition of Aftonbladet covering the sinking was a single word: "Why?" (in Swedish, "Varför").